adrian3/whisper/_dropbox/setup_revb47be46830.md

 #Running Locally
-If you want to run Steam locally you need to have php running.
+If you want to run Whisper locally you need to have php running.
 I am a Mac user so I usually use MAMP but another method is to open the terminal, cd to the directory where your project lives, then type this:

 	php -S localhost:8000